Slangfroid/Leonardson-Resume/docs/index.md

 - __Problem Solving__ (Problem solving is one of my favorite things to do.
 From solving rubix cubes to math being my favorite subject as a kid problem solving has always been a big part of my life)

 ## Passions
+(I like this but if you are to use this resume to apply for jobs pick three that you think would stand out to the company you are applying for)
 - __Tennis__
 - __Hunting__
 - __Fishing__